INTRODUCTION

 Approximately 90% of patients with HS are current or former smokers

-Nicotine may contribute to disease in various ways including the induction of epidermal hyperplasia and by influencing bacterial propogation and biofilm formation
+Nicotine may contribute to disease in various ways including the induction of epidermal hyperplasia and by influencing bacterial propagation and biofilm formation

 Compared with controls, patients with HS have significantly increased risk of MI and MACE